angular/angular/COMMITTER.md

 ## Administration

-The list of users who can trigger a merge by adding the label is stored in our appengine app datastore.
+The list of users who can trigger a merge by adding the `zomg_admin: do_merge` label is stored in our appengine app datastore.
 Edit the contents of the [CoreTeamMember Table]( https://console.developers.google.com/project/angular2-automation/datastore/query?queryType=KindQuery&namespace=&kind=CoreTeamMember)